Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Experimental evidence on artificial dataset

 \subsection{An analytical calculation of hitting time distribution on a simple graph}

 In this section, we will show how to calculate the hitting time distribution on a small graph using analytical methods.
-This graph contains five nodes, which are denoted as $0, 1, 2, 3, 4$, as shown in Fig. [\ref{small_graph}].
+The graph we are going to study contains five nodes, as shown in Fig. \ref{small_graph}.